 - Fallen branches or debris on the roof

-Having clear documentation helps your insurance company verify the cause and extent of the damage, speeding up the processing of your claim.
+Having documentation helps your insurance company verify the cause and extent of the damage, speeding up the processing of your claim.

 2. Protect Exposed Areas Of Your Roof To Prevent Further Damage

-How to protect your roof quickly:
+How to protect your roof quickly after a hurricane or major storm:

 - Cover exposed areas with roofing tarps